felixenchiparamban/Haskell-testat/README.md

 [[((Day1,8,10),OO)],[((Day1,10,12),SE)],[((Day1,13,15),OO)],[((Day2,10,12),SE)]]
 ```

-In background, the `getMyTimetable` function calls the following functions sequencely to get the most suitable timetable.
+In background, the `getMyTimetable` function calls the following functions sequentially to get the most suitable timetable.
 In the [Function Reference](#function-references-and-examples) section, each function is explained in detail with step by step instruction.

 ```hs
 getMyTimetable (m:ms) =